Thumbnail image

-Traefik 2 as Docker Reverse Proxy on unRAID
+Traefik 2 as Docker Reverse Proxy on UnRAID

 Hosting multiple containers on unRAID, and keeping track of their port mappings can become quite annoying.
 Using a reverse proxy as a single point of entry will allow us to hide this from the user, and use easy to remember DNS records instead.